urmilparikh95/Slack-App/REPORT.md

 ## Limitations:
 **Pre-conditions:** Droid is designed specifically, for Android projects only.
-A user must have understanding of Android design components before hand as well as experience with Github.
+A user must have understanding of Android design components before hand as well as should have experience with Github.
 **Droid** has a few other limitations:
 * Droid  will give recommendations only for those rules which are matched unambiguously.
 * If there is any library which can be recommended for android as a whole and not for a specific piece of code or functionality, such libraries will not be considered.